VENTO-off/Chrome-Passcode/README.md

 ### Browser Data Encryption

-All the Google Chrome data (e.g. sessions, cookies, history, saved passwords etc.) are stored in the `/home/$USER/.config/google-chrome/Default/` directory.
+All the Google Chrome data (e.g. sessions, cookies, history, saved passwords etc.) is stored in the `/home/$USER/.config/google-chrome/Default/` directory.

 After Chrome Passcode installation is completed, all the browser data encrypts with your password and stores in the `/home/$USER/.config/google-chrome/Default.encrypted/` directory.